jared2710/anon-chat-cos720/README.md

 ````

 ### sendMessage
+This request is used to send a message to a chatroom.
+The auth field is converted into a 3-word pseudonym, which is assigned as the author of the message.
+This conversion is one-way i.e. we cannot figure out the auth value that produced a certain pseudonym, and therefore only the holder of that (long and random) auth value can identify as that pseudonym when sending a message.

 Required fields:
 - **auth**: random string of length 50, consisting of uppercase, lowercase, numbers
 - **chatroom**: name of the chatroom to send a message to, a list of possible chatrooms can be found using getAllChatroomNames